Eritrea at the 2004 Summer Olympics

 Eritrea was represented at the 2004 Summer Olympics in Athens, Greece by the Eritrean National Olympic Committee.

-In total, four athletes including three men and one women represented Eritrea in one sport: athletics.
+In total, four athletes including three men and one woman represented Eritrea in one sport: athletics.

 Eritrea won one medal at the games after Zersenay Tadese won bronze in the Men's 10,000 m.
 It was the first medal won by an athlete from Eritrea in what was their second Olympic appearance.

 Background

 Eritrea made their Summer Olympics debut at the 2000 Summer Olympics in Sydney, New South Wales, Australia.
 Three athletes represented the nation but they did not win any medals.

 Competitors

 In total, four athletes represented Eritrea at the 2004 Summer Olympics in Athens, Greece in one sport.